GuiseppeTool/RTWBS/README.md

 This directory contains an implementation of RTWBS equivalence checking for timed automata, based on the research described in the ICSE_DT paper.

-IMPORTANT: Template parameters as well as functions are currently not supported!
-As well as branch point!
+IMPORTANT: Branch points are not implemented
 ## Overview

 RTWBS (Relaxed Weak Timed Bisimulation) is a formal equivalence relation that allows for: